On computing sparse universal solvers for key problems in statistics: Sparse universal minimum-rank solvers for least-squares

 {\bf{Stopping criterion:}} We consider a stopping criterion from \cite[Section 3.3.1]{boyd2011distributed}, and select an absolute tolerance $\epsilon^{\mbox{ abs}}$ and a relative tolerance $\epsilon^{\mbox{ rel}}$.
 The algorithm stops at iteration $k$ if

 where $r^{k+1} := V_1D^{-1}U_1^\top + V_2Z^{k+1}U_1^\top - H^{k+1}$ is the primal residual, and $s^{k+1}:= \rho V_2^\top(H^{k+1} - H^{k})U_1$\, is the dual residual.

-We note that, despite the tolerance used for the ADMM algorithm, a feasible solution for \ref{p1231a} is constructed, considering the result of Theorem \ref{thm:structural}, and taking as output of the ADMM algorithm, the matrix $V_1D^{-1}U_1^\top + V_2 Z^{k+1}$, where $Z^{k+1}$ was obtained in its last iteration.
+We note that, despite the tolerance used for the ADMM, a feasible solution for \ref{p1231a} is constructed, considering the result of Theorem \ref{thm:structural}, and taking as output of ADMM the matrix $V_1D^{-1}U_1^\top + V_2 Z^{k+1}$, where $Z^{k+1}$ was obtained in its last iteration.